Weetynn/housing-dm-ii/README.md

     ▪️ Applied one-hot encoding to categorical variables namely "view" to transform them into binary indicators for each category,  and these were stored in the new dataset, "house_transformed_with_dummies".

     ▪️ This encoding is crucial for variables with non-numeric categories that needed to be included in regression models

+---

+### 🔶 5.0 Hypothesis Testing

+#### 📌 Hypothesis 1: House Age and Price

+    ▪️ Hypothesis: Older houses tend to have lower prices.

+    ▪️ Test Method: Linear regression was performed to examine the relationship between "house_age" and "price."

+    ▪️ Result: A statistically significant negative relationship was found, indicating that as house age increases, prices tend to decrease.

+#### 📌 Hypothesis 2: Neighborhood Living Space and Price

+    ▪️ Hypothesis: Houses in neighborhoods with larger living spaces tend to have higher prices.

+    ▪️ Test Method: A regression model was used to test the relationship between "sqft_living15" (average living space of nearby homes) and "price."

+    ▪️ Result: The analysis revealed a positive correlation, suggesting that homes in neighborhoods with larger houses are priced higher.

+#### 📌 Hypothesis 3: Bedroom-to-Bathroom Ratio and Price

+    ▪️ Hypothesis: Higher bedroom-to-bathroom ratios result in lower prices.

+    ▪️ Test Method: Linear regression was used to examine the impact of the "bed_bath_ratio" on "price."

+    ▪️ Result: A negative relationship was found, indicating that homes with more bedrooms per bathroom tend to have lower prices.

+#### 📌 Hypothesis 3: Bedroom-to-Bathroom Ratio and Price

+    ▪️ Hypothesis: Higher bedroom-to-bathroom ratios result in lower prices.

+    ▪️ Test Method: Linear regression was used to examine the impact of the "bed_bath_ratio" on "price."

+    ▪️ Result: A negative relationship was found, indicating that homes with more bedrooms per bathroom tend to have lower prices.

+#### 📌 Hypothesis 4: Lot Utilization and Price

+    ▪️ Hypothesis: Houses with higher lot utilization (i.e., more interior living space relative to lot size) are priced higher.

+    ▪️ Test Method: A regression model tested the relationship between "lot_utilization" and "price."

+    ▪️ Result: A positive correlation was observed, supporting the hypothesis that homes making better use of their lot space are priced higher.

+#### 📌 Hypothesis 5: View Rating and Price

+    ▪️ Hypothesis: Houses with better view ratings have significantly higher prices.

+    ▪️ Test Method: ANOVA was used to compare average log-transformed prices across different view ratings using dummy variables created for each view category.

+    ▪️ Result: The analysis showed that homes with higher view ratings were priced significantly higher than those with lower or no view ratings.